paddy-devan/travel-tagger/README.md

 3. **Set up environment variables**

-Create a `.env.local` file in the root directory based on the `.env.local.example` file.
+Create a `.env.local` file in the root directory based on the `docs/.env.local.example` file.

 4. **Run the development server**